StackVista/stackstate-docs/setup/agent/docker.md

 #### Disable Agent features

 Certain features of the Agent can optionally be turned off if they are not needed.
-To disable a feature, set the below environment variables and restart the StackState Docker Agent.
+To disable a feature, set the below environment variables and restart StackState Agent V2.

 | Environment variable | Description |
 |:---|:---|